 7. Four corners for Multiple choice task cards

 When you get closer to state testing time, practicing answering multiple choice questions is an important testing strategy.
 State testing practice can feel monotonous, so getting students out of their seats to answer questions and defend their answers is a must.
-Project a task card, give students time to work it out independently or in pairs, and then assign a corner of the room: A, B, C, or D. When you prompt them, students move to the corner of the room with the answer they got.
+Project a card, give students time to work it out independently or in pairs, and then assign a corner of the room: A, B, C, or D. When you prompt them, students move to the corner of the room with the answer they got.
 For additional practice, you could also ask questions like, “Which answer choice can we eliminate before even working out the problem?” and have students move to the corresponding corners and discuss.

 8. Tic tac toe